ShaliniAnandaPhD/Neuron/README.md

 5. Gal, Y., & Ghahramani, Z. (2016).
 Dropout as a Bayesian approximation: Representing model uncertainty in deep learning.
 International Conference on Machine Learning, 1050-1059.
 Relevance: Theoretical foundation for uncertainty quantification methods used in Neuron's confidence-based routing and self-monitoring systems.

-6.Cox, M. T. (2005).
+6. Cox, M. T. (2005).
 Metacognition in computation: A selected research review.
 Artificial Intelligence, 169(2), 104-141.
 Relevance: Provides the conceptual framework for self-monitoring and introspective capabilities that enable Neuron's error detection and adaptive behavior mechanisms.